 • a copy of the EC declaration of conformity;

 (b) for series manufacture, the internal measures that will be implemented to ensure that the machinery remains in conformity with the provisions of this Directive.

 A technical file is required for each model or type of lifting accessory.
-The terms 'model' or 'type' designate lifting accessory with a given design, technical characteristics and application.
+The terms 'model' or 'type' designate lifting accessories with a given design, technical characteristics, and application.
 A type of lifting accessory may be produced in series or as a single unit.
-One type of lifting accessory may have variants; however, to be considered as belonging to the same type, variants must have the same basic design, present similar hazards and require similar protective measures.
+One type of lifting accessory may have variants; however, to be considered as belonging to the same type, variants must have the same basic design, present similar hazards, and require similar protective measures.
 The description of the lifting accessory in the technical file must specify any variants of the model or type concerned.

 The EC declaration of conformity must contain the following particulars:

 1. business name and full address of the manufacturer and, where appropriate, his authorised representative;

 2. name and address of the person authorized to compile the technical file, who must be established in the Community;